Follow the below steps to apply* for a research degree as a domestic or international research student.

 Please refer to the University's Dual and Joint Degree Policy for full policy details.

-Download our Joint PhD programs factsheet (pdf, 101KB) to learn more.
+Download our Joint PhD programs factsheet (pdf, 116KB) to learn more.

+Before you submit an application you must first secure a supervisor.
 Carefully consider the subject of your research project and start to develop a research proposal to provide to potential academic supervisors.
-Your initial proposal will likely evolve, however, it is important to clearly explain your ideas about your research, rather than presenting a generic or vague proposal.
-The proposal must actively seek to show why your research is noteworthy and how it aligns with your proposed supervisor’s own work.
+Your initial proposal will likely evolve, however, it is important to clearly explain your ideas about your research, show why your research is noteworthy and how it aligns with your proposed supervisor’s own research.

 Check out these guidelines on how to write a research proposal for a strong PhD application.